-If you use strings or metal slings to lift the transformer, be sure to cover the parts in contact to avoid paint detachment.
+cover the parts in contact to avoid paint detachment.

-The unloading of the transformers is the responsibility of the customer, unless otherwise specified in the contract.
+The unloading of the transformers is the responsibility of the unless otherwise customer. specified in the contract.
 However, the following should be noted:

-- Always use the appropriate mechanical means, forklift, crane, etc. - The mechanical means used must have at least twice the
+Always use the appropriate mechanical means, forklift. crane, etc.

-- capacity of the weight of the transformer. - ➤ Lift the transformer only by the lifting lugs or the bottom of the packaging. - Personnel involved in the discharge must stay away from the transformer when it is elevated. - Transformers loaded in opentop trucks must be unloaded inversely when loaded. - In containers or trucks with the body installed, the transformers that are out of reach must be pulled until they are placed in the unloading position, to do this: - Attach a sling to the hoist or mechanical means used and pass it around the base of the transformer packaging.
+- The mechanical means used must have at least twice the capacity of the weight of the transformer. - Lift the transformer only by the lifting lugs or the bottom of the packaging. - Personnel involved in the discharge must stay away from the transformer when it is elevated. - Transformers loaded in opentop trucks must be unloaded inversely when loaded. - In containers or trucks with the body installed, the transformers that are out of reach must be pulled until they are placed in the unloading position, to do this: - Attach a sling to the hoist or mechanical means used and pass it around the base of the transformer packaging.